josedlpozo/galileo/README.md

 # Galileo

-Galileo is a simple Android library to debug applications directly from your android device.
+Android library that helps you to debug applications directly from your android device.
 Just shake your device to get Galileo to work for you!

 It aims to not need a computer while you are testing your app.
 Galileo has three default views that shows SharedPreferences key-value, adb logcat and network requests.